aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

     `data_plan_key_string` is invalid (i.e., non-existing CPID/MSISDN).
 *   The DPA returns a 410 GONE error code indicating to the GTAF that the client should get a new CPID if *key_type = CPID* and the CPID has expired.
+*   The DPA returns a 501 NOT_IMPLEMENTED error code indicating that it does not support this call.
+*   Service temporarily unavailable.
+The DPA returns a 503 SERVICE UNAVAILABLE with the Retry-After header indicating when a new request can be attempted.
+*   The DPA returns a 500 INTERNAL SERVER ERROR error code for all other unspecified errors.

 In all error cases, the DPA MUST include a JSON object with more information about the error.
 The error response body MUST use the following structure: